SteveLauC/Notes/database/CMU15-445-2022-fall/Lecture3_Database_Storage_I.md

    don't mix the different types of data within a page(i.e if one page contains a tuple, and all the stuff this page has are tuples)

-   > 1. The hardware page, is the smallest unit that the disk can guarante that
+   > 1. The hardware page, is the smallest unit that the disk can guarantee that
    >    read/write is atomic.
 (Either finished or not started)
    > 2. Bigger database page means more sequential I/O, for example, in MySQL,
    >    page is 16KB, a write of such a page would result in 4 hardware page